 Hopefully we will be able to get back to you soon after your application is complete, but unfortunately, we are typically unable to specify when the evaluation will be completed.
 We continuously re-evaluate applications as we make offers and adjust our plans for the incoming class.

 How do I formally accept your offer of admission?

 You can simply send an email to Director of Graduate Recruiting, Dr. Marco Bonizzoni (email@example.com), to inform us of your intention to accept our offer.

 What are the next steps after I have been admitted to the graduate program?

-From then on, any questions about enrollment and class selection will be best be directed to Dr. Stephen Woski, our Director of Graduate Studies (firstname.lastname@example.org).
-If you have any further questions, feel free to get in touch with Ms. Jennifer Eisenhower (email@example.com), our program assistant.
+From then on, any questions about enrollment and class selection will be best directed to Dr. Patrick Frantom, Director of Graduate Studies (email@example.com).
+If you have any further questions, feel free to get in touch with Ms. LeCretia Crumpton (firstname.lastname@example.org), our program assistant.

 Is there a deadline to accept offers of admission?